kmfranklin/village_market/README.md

 1. Ensure XAMPP is installed and running (Apache & MySQL)

-2. Clone the repository and move it into `htdocs`:
+2. Clone the repository and move it into htdocs:

 ```
 git clone https://github.com/kmfranklin/village_market.git